japan-biographical-db/jbdb.github.io/persons.md

 * の雇用者 employer of
 * の被雇用者 employee of

 The selection of these relations works the same way as for kinship relations.
-Similar to kinship relations, you can leave a comment as well.
+Similar to kinship relations, you can select a source and leave a comment as well.

 ### Important notice

-Soon, we will allow for associating a source to a (non-)kinship relation.
-For simplicity's sake, this will be limited to one source per relation.
-Furthermore, we are thinking about adding dates to (non-kinship) relations.
+Soon, we will allow for adding dates to (non-)kinship relations.
 We will update this user guide as soon these changes have been implemented.

 <br>